Feyerabend/vm/README.md

 Starting from the bottom, working our way up, here we take aim at the abstraction of languages in a "tree".
 By getting an understanding of the language from pure syntax to "abstract syntax tree" (AST), we lean toward the semantics.
-Especially with formal languages such as in programming, this gets rather strait forward, with some possible caveats.
+Especially with formal languages such as in programming, this gets rather straightforward, with some possible caveats.